-Cell sorters are among the most successfully commercialized microfluidic products.
+Cell sorters are among the most successfully commercialized microfluidic devices.
 Microfluidic cell sorters are gradually replacing FACS and MACS machines.
 As opposed to conventional machines, microfluidic chips are affordable, easy to use, and less bulky.
 These microfluidic devices employ a variety of techniques to sort the cells leading to high speeds and efficiencies compared to the common approaches.
 The dimensions of the microchip allow a wide range of cell sorters to exist; from large volume cell sorters to precise single-cell sorters.
 The modularity of the chips allows them to integrate with other chips to make more sophisticated systems.
 For example, a cell sorter can link to a cell dispenser to allow single-cell dispensing.

-Microfluidic cell sorting is promising both in academic research and industrial level.
+Microfluidics based cell sorting is promising both in academic research and industrial level.
 Modularity and versatility of the chips together with their cost-effectiveness and small footprint make them strong rivals for currently available commercial cell sorters both for laboratory settings and point of care applications.

 In general, a cocktail of cells enters the microfluidic chip and run through the microchannels.
 The chip is designed such that the cells with different properties experience a different amount of force while similar cells undergo equal forces.
 The force could originate from the inertia, geometrical patterns or obstructions in the microchannel, external sources, etc. The difference between these forces differentiates the cells and pushes them onto different streamlines.
 Next, when the cells are fully differentiated, the outlets are strategically placed so that each cell type exits from a different outlet that can be then collected.